zhiayang/mikoto/README.md

 There are also two additional through-holes (the small ones below the USB connector), marked **B** and **G** (on the back side); these are **B+** and **B-** respectively, in case you want to solder the battery leads directly to the board.

 Note that the project files require KiCad 6.0.
-See [the changelog](./CHANGELOG.md) for the revision history (and compatibility)